forkkit/glamplify/README.md

 func requestHandler(w http.ResponseWriter, r *http.Request) {

-    payload, err := jwt.PayloadFromRequest(r)
+    // get JWT payload from http header payload, err := jwt.PayloadFromRequest(r)

+    // Create the logging config for this request ctx := r.Context()
+    traceID, _ := aws.GetTraceID(ctx)
-    transactionFields := log.TransactionFields{
+    requestScopedFields := log.RequestScopedFields{
-       TraceID:             xray.TraceID(r.Context()), // Get from context or from wherever you have it stored
+        TraceID:             traceID,				// Get TraceID from context or from wherever you have it stored
-       UserAggregateID:     payload.EffectiveUser, 	// Get from context or from wherever you have it stored
+        UserAggregateID:     payload.EffectiveUser, // Get UserAggregateID from context or from wherever you have it stored
-       CustomerAggregateID: payload.Customer,      	// Get from context or from wherever you have it stored }
+        CustomerAggregateID: payload.Customer,      // Get CustomerAggregateID from context or from wherever you have it stored
-    logger := log.New(transactionFields)
+    }

+    // Then create a logger that will use those transaction fields values when writing out logs logger := log.New(requestScopedFields)

     // Do things